Raku/roast/README.md

-# The Official Perl 6 Test Suite
+# The Official Raku Test Suite

-The purpose of the test suite is to validate implementations that wish to be known as a conforming Perl 6 implementation.
+The purpose of the test suite is to validate implementations that wish to be known as a conforming Raku.

 #### Contents